A Combination of Downward Continuation and Local Approximation for Harmonic Potentials

 Eventually, finding 'good' kernels $\Phi_N$ and $\tilde{\Psi}_N$ reduces to finding symbols $\Phi_N^\wedge(n)$, $\tilde{\Phi}_N^\wedge(n)$ that keep the right hand side of \eqref{eqn:errorestfinal} small (note that $\tilde{\Psi}_{N}^\wedge(n)$ is given by $\tilde{\Phi}_N^\wedge(n)-\Phi_N^\wedge(n)\sigma_n$).
 We choose these symbols to be the minimizers of the functional

 with $\Phi_N$ being a member of Pol$_{N}$ and $\tilde{\Psi}_N$ a member of Pol$_{\lfloor\kappa N\rfloor}$.
 The suprema in \eqref{eqn:errorestfinal} have been changed to square sums to simplify the determination of the minimizers.
 All pre-factors appearing in \eqref{eqn:errorestfinal} have been compensated into the parameters $\tilde{\alpha}_{N,n}$, ${\alpha}_{N,n}$, and $\beta_N$.
 They decide how much emphasis is set on the approximation property, how much on the behaviour of the downward continuation, and how much on the localization of the kernel $\tilde{\Psi}_N$.
 More precisely, the first term on the right hand side of \eqref{eqn:mineq2} reflects the overall approximation error (under the assumption that undisturbed global data is available on $\Omega_R$ as well as on $\Omega_r$), the second term only measures the error due to the downward continuation of undisturbed data on $\Omega_R$.
 The third and fourth term can be regarded as penalty terms reflecting the norm of the regularized downward continuation operator $T_N$ and the localization of the wavelet kernel (i.e., the error made by neglecting information outside the spherical cap $\mathcal{C}_r(x,\rho)$), respectively.
-The term in \eqref{eqn:errorestfinal} that involves $\sup_{n=0,1,\ldots}\big|\tilde{\Psi}_{N}^\wedge(n)\big|$ has been dropped for the definition of the functional $\mathcal{F}$.
-It does not add any additional information for the optimization process.